Marques LaboratorySchool of Biological Sciences

 Want to learn everything about gut microbiota in hypertension?

-Check out our review published in Nature Reviews Cardiology
+Check out our latest review published in Nature Reviews Nephrology.

 Our guidelines paper published in Hypertension